-Neighborhoods – The establishment or re-establishment of farms increases commerce, revenues, the area’s tax base, and food security.
+Community – The establishment or re-establishment of local farms increases commerce, revenues, the area’s tax base, and food security.

 Consumers – Increased production of organic, local vegetables with renewable energy technologies and sustainable growing methods improves the long-term health of the community by providing access to clean, fresh, hyper-local food for all.

-Our Ecological System – The expansion of industrial agricultural has placed considerable pressure on America’s rural land and natural resources.
-VTF leverages both small-scale, organic soil farming methods, as well as greenhouse technologies (that use only 10% of the land and 10% of the water used in traditional agriculture, while producing 10x the yield), in order to positively impact our food system.
+Our Ecological System – The expansion of industrial agriculture has placed considerable pressure on America’s rural land and natural resources.
+VTF leverages both small-scale, organic soil farming methods, as well as greenhouse technologies (that use only 10% of the land and 10% of the water used in traditional agriculture, while producing 10x the yield), in order to positively impact our food and ecological system.

 Towards a Local Food Future